 What do you hope to go on to do, what are you are doing now?

 The options are wide, people in my class wanted to become journalists, TV presenters, stylists, photographers, art directors, set designers, film directors amongst many other possibilities when they first joined the course.
 All students come with strong expectations in regards to the future when they first joined Central Saint Martins.
 Yet, we learnt to manage these expectations throughout the course of our studies.
 During the last term of our second year, our course tutor organised a series of lectures from people within the industry, who explained and discussed their roles with students.
 In addition to these valuable lectures, students who have opted for the year out in the industry came closer to know what they want and identify what they are good at.

 On a personal level, I feel really lucky, as my studies at CSM lead me to a very successful conclusion.
 I did manage to do exactly what I wanted to do and I had always dreamt of doing.
 I now work at Burberry as an Art Director.
 I joined the AD team in July 2012 just after I graduated.
 My job consists mostly in researching and conceiving creative concepts and ideas for shoots and campaigns.
 Other briefs requirements are focused on marketing and the wider company.
 I work closely with an amazing team of professionals such as, photographers, graphic designers, producers and digital designers amongst many others people.
 It is a tremendously exciting and inspiring collaborative work; all orchestrated by Christopher Bailey, the Chief Creative officer and future CEO.

-What advice would you pass on?
+What advice would you pass on to current students?